ZWU-001/CSL/README.md

 [https://www.cdc.gov/nchs/nhanes](https://www.cdc.gov/nchs/nhanes).
 The data
 are not bundled in this repository and should be downloaded directly from the NHANES website.
 Participants with kidney conditions or pregnancy are excluded, and the response (serum creatinine) is log-transformed prior to modelling.
+The data preparation process is included in all files.

 ## Citation